Tesla Model S review

 With no engine, and the batteries and the electric motor mounted low in the chassis, the Tesla is really practical.

 In the back, there’s plenty of legroom, you get three ISOFIX mountings and there’s also no transmission tunnel to be climbed over.

 You can even have a £2,100 set of rear-facing jump seats in the boot for kids under 10.
 Without them, there’s 894 litres of luggage space.
 The back seats fold flat, too, taking load space up to 1,645 litres.
 There's extra storage in the nose, too, although four-wheel drive D models have a bit less room, thanks to the front-mounted electric motor.

 But in spite of a going far beyond what any other production EV is capable of, the biggest limitations to the Tesla are its range and the lack of charging infrastructure.
-Tesla is working to combat this, with the proliferaton of 'Supercharger' fast-charging centres which are free of charge for Model S owners to use.
-Tesla will cover the south of England with these units by late 2014 and the whole of the UK by the end of 2015.
+Tesla is working to combat this, with the proliferaton of Supercharger fast-charging centres which are free of charge for Model S owners to use.
+Tesla has installed its Superchargers at shopping centres and serivce stations across the UK, with the largest concentration in the south-east, although in theory you should be able to drive from London to Edinburgh just using its Supercharger network.